barisakcam/blog/README.md

 ![input3.txt](/docs/assets/input3.png) ![input3.txt wireframe](/docs/assets/input3w.png)

 A strange bug I discovered during testing is that the triangulation gets distorted when sample count is 66 or 74.
 It only happens at these numbers independent of the input given in my environment.
 I suspect my driver issues might be causing that so I decided to not focus on it but it is a good example that OpenGL works in mysterious ways.

+### Conclusion

+This homework was a nice practice to remember OpenGL for me.
+I am satisfied with my work in general.
+Only problem is that I do not have much time to set up a proper blog page so it is currently a single page site.
+It will be replaced by a better site by the time I write the blog for the second homework since I am planning to use this site as an exhibition for my personal projects in the future.